davidpwu/tigermenusreact/README.md

 It is incomplete as of 6/7/2020.

 ## Issues:
-- Buttons overflow on mobile
 - Empty data may cause errors
-- Routing for links
+- No routing for links
 - No About or Install pages
-- Boilerplate metas and so forth
+- Need boilerplate metas and so forth
-- Likely others

 ## Setup
 ```